harness/developer-hub/docs/frequently-asked-questions/harness-faqs/cloud-cost-management-faqs.md

 #### Does Harness support dynamic picking of instance families in Node recommendations to optimize for Reserved Instances (RI) or Savings plan?

-No, Harness doesn't support dynamic picking of instance families in Node recommendations to optimize for RI or Savings plan.
+No, Harness doesn't support dynamic picking of instance families in node recommendations to optimize for RI or Savings plan.

 #### Does Harness take into account Reserved Instances (RI) and Savings Plans when showing potential spend and savings?